MCP (AI Agents)

 How It Works

 Your AI tool connects to ButterKit through the MCP connector utility and gains access to 40 tools across 5 namespaces: Document, Design, Export, Localization, and App Store Connect.
-You describe what you want in plain English, and the AI agent calls the right tools automatically.
+You describe what you want in natural language, and the AI agent calls the right tools automatically.

 Reference